CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/IO/Import/createorupdate-learner-action.md

 ### Error Messages

-Message | Explanation
+Message | Error level | Explanation
 ---- | ----
-`Field […] is empty.` |	A mandatory field was not filled.
+`Field […] is empty.` |	ERROR | A mandatory field was not filled.
-`Training with guid […] is not found.` | A row from the import file has provided a training GUID that does not refer to any existing training course.
-`Training with path code […] is not found.` | A row from the import file has provided a training path code that does not refer to any existing training course.
-`Session with guid […] is not found for this training.` | A row from the import file has provided a session GUID that does not refer to any existing session for this training course.
-`Session with title […] is not found for this training.` | A row from the import file has provided a session title that does not refer to any existing session for this training course.
-`Date […] not valid.` |	A row from the import file has provided an invalid intervention date, with respect to the ISO 8601 date format.
+`The "validity" field value […] is not allowed.` | ERROR | A row from the import file has provided an invalid "candidateValidity" value.
-`Teacher with login […] is not found.` | A row from the import file has provided a teacher login that does not refer to any existing teacher.
+`The login: […] already exists.
+The user name will be: […]` | WARNING | A row from the import file tries to update a learner and assign them a login already taken.
-`Status has invalid value […], […] or […] expected.` | A row from the import file has provided an intervention status that is different from those defined in the intervention status field.
+`Date format is not valid` | ERROR | Custom date format option "dateFormat" is invalid or could not be parsed.
+`enabledUntil is inferior to enabledFrom or vice versa` | ERROR | Attempting to assign a row where the field "enabled from" is set after the field "enabled to".